 All proceeds from “Notes” will be going towards the WLF.
 By helping to give children around the world the tools and opportunities to learn (ones that I have been so lucky to have), we can keep working towards literacy for all.

 Literacy for all would create a future that is more talented, healthier, and happier, a future I hope we all will strive to achieve.

-The collection will cost $20 CAD, with all profit from this edition going to the World Literacy Foundation.
+The collection costs $20 CAD, with all profit from this edition going to the World Literacy Foundation.
 Notes can be purchased through Blurb as of October 2020.